-- The County's General fund has a fund balance that will cover three months of normal operations. - The Assessed value for San Juan County decreased slightly from 44,329168 to 43,846,793. - Revenues for San Juan County are projected to continue to decrease. - An Emergency Services Fund was created. - Durango Mountain Resort has not yet proceeded with development in Boyce Lake Village. - The Anvil Mountain Subdivision located on the former Walsh Smelter Site has been approved for the development of up to 53 affordable and attainable housing units. - The County has an intergovernmental agreement with the Town of Silverton to provide ambulance, law enforcement, planning, code enforcement and building inspection services. - The Town and County will fund the operation of the Fire Authority.
+- The County's General fund has a fund balance that will cover three months of normal operations. - The Assessed value for San Juan County increased slightly from 42,597,105 to 42,812,433. - Revenues for San Juan County are projected to increase. - An Emergency Services Fund was created to fund the Ambulance Association and Fire Authority.
+A 1% sales tax was approved by the voters that generate nearly \$200,000 per year. - The Gold King Incident of 2015 has resulted in portions of San Juan County being designated as a Superfund Site by EPA.
+The results of this designation could have an impact upon San Juan County's finances for the next 25 years. - San Juan County has terminated the Development Agreement with Durango Mountain Resort and La Plata County because it was unlikely that the development of Boyce Lake Village would occur.
+There is currently a proposal to develop a 160-unit subdivision Luxury Motor Coach Resort in the Boyce Lake Area. - The Anvil Mountain Subdivision located on the former Walsh Smelter Site has been approved for the development of up to 53 affordable and attainable housing units.
+It is anticipated that housing construction will begin in the spring on 2017.
+Additionally, San Juan County has received grant funding to construct an affordable 12-unit apartment building with construction estimated to begin in the spring of 2017. - The County has an intergovernmental agreement with the Town of Silverton to provide ambulance, law enforcement, planning, code enforcement and building inspection services. - The Town and County will fund the operation of the Fire Authority.